-What is a Grant?
+What Is a Grant?

 How Do Startup Grants Work?

-As we have stated before, startup funding is a sum of money you keep to better your startup.
+As stated before, startup funding is a sum of money you keep to better your startup.
 It is not a loan that you have to repay after scaling up.
 With this in mind, let’s see how startup grants work and how you can use them for your business.

-Who are Eligible for Grants?
+Who Are Eligible for Grants?

 According to the grant you’re applying to, there might be slight changes in the process.
 First of all, you should always check if there is a location restraint.
-If you’re a small business from Scotland and applying for a grant that has a location limitation for London, you will be eliminated straight away.
+For example, if you’re a small business from Scotland and applying for a grant that has a location limitation for London, you will be eliminated straight away.
 Another factor you should keep in mind is how up to date your idea is and what you will solve with your startup.
 Although this is not a definite and complete list, here are some hot topics of startups that will catch the eye:

 Agriculture, Energy and Water, Creative Services and Media, Information Technology and Telecom, Biotechnology/Medial and Chemical, Consumer Products/Personal Services and Retail and Wholesale.
 For example, if you’re a transport startup, you can check out the grants guide here.
-Or if you’re planning on building your business in the energy sector, you can have a look at the energy Entrepreneurs Fund by clicking here.
+Or, if you’re planning on building your business in the energy sector, you can have a look at the energy Entrepreneurs Fund by clicking here.

 As you see, if you have a perfectly planned business model that shows your road map to success and what you want to achieve clearly and understandably, you are eligible for the new business grants the government or organisations are offering.
 To see the full list of grants given by the UK, check this link.